CorrelAid/restatis/README.md

 Almost all functions work on either one of them, on all of them or just on a selection.

+#### Current (known) performance issues

+- The function `gen_download_job` currently does not work in the CRAN release version for the GENESIS database.
+This is because the mode of downloading the tables has changed.
+A fix is underway to the development version and will be coming with the next CRAN update.

 ## Installation

 You can install the released version of `{restatis}` from CRAN: